Screen Recording

 To start recording both the camera and the screen, the user can click on the “Record Camera” rectangle positioned in the bottom-right corner of the Pipe recording client or toggle the “Record Camera” option from the camera device selector menu.
 Both methods are illustrated in the following images below:

-The camera feed can be resized and moved around while actively recording and the user can enable video effects (background blurring or solid color background) for the camera feed.
+The camera overlay can be resized and moved around while actively recording and the user can enable video effects (background blurring or solid color background).

 Camera Video Effects